-As of December 31, 2021, we had 1,715 employees, primarily concentrated in the central and Gulf Coast regions of the U.S. There were 854 employees assigned to our refined products segment, 253 employees assigned to our crude oil segment and 526 employees assigned to provide G&A services.
-We also had 82 employees assigned to our discontinued operations.
-Approximately 13% of our employees are represented by the United Steel Workers and covered by a collective bargaining agreement that expired at the end of January 2022.
+As of December 31, 2022, we had 1,655 employees, primarily concentrated in the central U.S. There were 855 employees assigned to our refined products segment, 248 employees assigned to our crude oil segment and 552 employees assigned to provide G&A services.
+Approximately 13% of our employees are represented by the United Steelworkers and covered by a collective bargaining agreement that expires in January 2026.